-Note: To comply with the ISO C11 standard and later, it is recommended to use the alignment specifier Alignas for C code.
+Note: To comply with the ISO C11 standard and later, it is recommended to use the alignment specifier_Alignas for C code.
 To comply with the C++11 standard and later, it is recommended to use the alignment specifier alignas for C++ code.

-default function attributes

-where attribute can be:

-type_attribute

-object_attribute

-@ section name
+default_function_attributes

-type_attribute See Type attributes, page 361.

-object_attribute See Object attributes, page 364.

-@ section_name See Data and function placement in sections, page 232.

-Use this pragma directive to set default section placement, type attributes, and object attributes for function declarations and definitions.
+Syntax #pragma default_function_attributes=[attribute] where attribute can be: type_attribute object_attribute @ section_name Parameters type_attribute See Type attributes , page 329. object_attribute See Object attributes, page 331. @ section_name See Data and function placement in sections, page 212.
+Description Use this pragma directive to set default section placement, type attributes, and object attributes for function declarations and definitions.
 The default settings are only used for declarations and definitions that do not specify type or object attributes or location in some other way.

-Specifying a default_function_attributes pragma directive with no attributes, restores the initial state where no such defaults have been applied to function declarations and definitions.

-default variable attributes

-Cuntary #nraama dofau1+ mariable attributor-I attribute 1 Syntax #praqma deraurt variable attributes=1 attribute 1 where attribute can be:

-type_attribute

-object_attribute

-@ section_name
+1 .
+0 nction_attributes pragma directive with no attributes, here no such defaults have been applied to function is.
+Example / Place following functions in section MYSEC" / #pragma default_function_attributes = @ "MYSEC" int fun1(int x) { return x + 1; } int fun2(int x) { return x - 1; / Stop placing functions into MYSEC / #pragma default_function_attributes = has the same effect as: int fun1(int x) @ "MYSEC" { return x + 1; } int fun2(int x) @ "MYSEC" { return x - 1; } See also location, page 356. object_attribute , page 358. type_attribute , page 366.

+default_variable_attributes
-type_attribute See Type attributes, page 361.

-object_attributes See Object attributes, page 364.

-@ section_name See Data and function placement in sections, page 232.

-Use this pragma directive to set default section placement, type attributes, and object attributes for declarations and definitions of variables with static storage duration.
+Syntax #pragma default_variable_attributes=[attribute] where attribute can be: type_attribute object_attribute @ section_name Parameters type_attribute See Type attributes, page 329. object_attributes See Object attributes, page 331. @ section_name See Data and function placement in sections, page 212.
+Description Use this pragma directive to set default section placement, type attributes, and object attributes for declarations and definitions of variables with static storage duration.
 The default settings are only used for declarations and definitions that do not specify type or object attributes or location in some other way.
 Specifying a default_variable_attributes pragma directive with no attributes restores the initial state of no such defaults being applied to variables with static storage duration.

-Note: The extended keyword packed can be used in two ways-as a normal type attribute and in a structure type definition.
-The pragma directive default_variable_attributes only affects the use of packed as a type attribute.
+Note: The extended keywordpacked can be used in two ways-as a normal type attribute and in a structure type definition.
+The pragma directive default_variable_attributes only affects the use ofpacked as a type attribute.
 Structure definitions are not affected by this pragma directive.
-See packed, page 372.

-'''
+Seepacked, page 336.

-/ Place following variables in section MYSEC" /

-#pragma default_variable_attributes = @ "MYSEC"

-int var1 = 42;

-int var2 = 17;

-/ Stop placing variables into MYSEC /

-#pragma default_variable_attributes =
+Example / Place following variables in section MYSEC" / #pragma default_variable_attributes = @ "MYSEC" int var1 = 42; int var2 = 17; / Stop placing variables into MYSEC / #pragma default_variable_attributes =

-'''

 has the same effect as:

-'''

-int var1 @ "MYSEC" = 42;

-int var2 @ "MYSEC" = 17;
+int var1 @ "MYSEC" = 42; int var2 @ "MYSEC" = 17;

-'''

-location, page 393.
+See also location, page 356.

-object_attribute, page 394.
+object_attribute, page 358.

-type attribute, page 403.
+type_attribute , page 366.